Shai1-Levi/Starship-rezilion/README.md

 # This repository has an access via HTTP and SSH protocols.
 HTTP can be access from any IP.
 SSH can be access only from the developer IP.

+# URL website
+The URL website will print to the shell when the command terraform apply is finish.
+In addition, it can the URL can be found also in GCP -> Compute Engine -> VM instance at the section of external IP.